AMITTALIITJ/priceFeeder/README.md

 # Front-end
--FE is developed using React Js
+-FE is developed using React Js.
 -FE code is available in React-FE folder.